uwplse/pumpkin-pi/README.md

 Eval vm_compute in foo.
 ```

-An ITP reviewer noted that this includes the amount of time to print `foo`.
+A reviewer noted that this includes the amount of time to print `foo`.
 This is a lot of
 overhead that clouds the usefulness of the data.
 The reviewer suggested writing:

 ```